HuJacobJiabao/my-portfolio/src/content/blogs/math-demo/index.md

 cx + dy
 \end{bmatrix}
 $$

-This is a demonstration of math equation rendering using KaTeX.

 ## Inline Math

 Here's an inline math equation: $E = mc^2$ which is Einstein's famous equation.